Viking Age arms and armour

-Knowledge about military technology of the Viking Age (late 8th to mid-11th century Europe) is based on relatively sparse archaeological finds, pictorial representation, and to some extent on the accounts in the Norse sagas and laws recorded in the 14th century.
+Knowledge about military technology of the Viking Age (late 8th to mid-11th century Europe) is based on relatively sparse archaeological finds, pictorial representations, and to some extent on the accounts in the Norse sagas and laws recorded in the 12th–14th centuries.
 According to custom, all free Norse men were required to own weapons, and permitted to carry them at all times.
 Indeed, the Hávamál, purported to be sage advice given by Odin, states "Don't leave your weapons lying about behind your back in a field; you never know when you may need all of sudden your spear."

 As war was the most prestigious activity in Viking Age Scandinavia, beautifully finished weapons were an important way for a warrior to display his wealth and status.
 A wealthy Viking would likely have a complete ensemble of a spear, a wooden shield, and either a battle axe or a sword.
 Battle axes were considered the "normal weapon" for middle class Vikings.
-Swords were normally reserved for upper class and nobles.
+Swords were normally reserved for the upper class and nobles due to their then prohibitive cost.
 Much poetry was associated with Viking weapons.
 The richest might have a helmet and mail armour; these are thought to have been limited to the nobility and their professional warriors (retainers).
 Several layers of thick woollen clothing may have been used by poorer warriors.
 The average farmer was likely limited to a spear, shield, and perhaps a common axe or large knife (seax).
-Some would also bring their hunting bows (mostly long bow or flat bow) to use in the opening stages of battle.
+Some would also bring their hunting bows (mostly long bows or flat bows) to use in the opening stages of battle.